hyperledger-labs/splice/README.md

            1. Note that the order matters, if the image of your component depends on the image of another component, your component must be listed after the dependency.
         3. Edit `./cluster/canton-network-config.jsonnet`, adding the new component to the `cantonNetwork()` function
-    4. If you need to change the network configuration:
-       1. Edit `./cluster/canton-network-config.jsonnet`
+        4. If the new component has an API that should be reachable from the internet, add a new config file to `./cluster/images/external-proxy/config`
-       2. Note that you are responsible for making sure the ports defined in the `./cluster/canton-network-config.jsonnet` are consistent with the ports that the applications actually use (typically defined in config files baked into individual component images).
+    4. Note that you are responsible for making sure the ports defined in different config files are consistent.
+       In particular, consider:
+       1. `./cluster/canton-network-config.jsonnet` (ports used within the cluster)
+       2. `./cluster/images/external-proxy/config` (egress of the cluster)
+       3. config files baked into individual component images (ports that the applications actually use)
 3. If you touched `./cluster/canton-network-config.jsonnet`,
    run `make -C cluster test-update`
 4. Make sure you are connected to a full tunnel VPN